Our Chocolate M&M Christmas Cookies are festive, super delicious, easy to make, and perfect for a Holiday Party or a Christmas Cookie Exchange.

 How to Make the M&M Cookies

-Collage image showing the steps for making the Chocolate M&M cookie dough.
+Collage image showing the steps for adding the dry ingredients to the chocolate cookie dough.

 Expert Tips and FAQ’s